Rewa milk and butter prices increase

-The prices of Rewa Powdered Milk and Rewa Butter have increased from today.
+The prices of Rewa Powdered Milk and Rewa Butter, increases effective from today.

-According to the Fijian Competition and Consumer Commission’s advisory, Fiji’s major dairy source, Fonterra, based in New Zealand, is experiencing high demand from overseas who are offering higher prices for their milk.
+According to the Fijian Competition and Consumer Commission’s advisory Fiji’s major dairy source, Fonterra, based in New Zealand, is experiencing expanding overseas demand and higher milk prices offered by the leading dairy cooperative.

-It also means the price of butter, which is also produced from the protein and fat portion of the milk by Fonterra will also increase.
+It also means that butter, which is produced from the protein and fat portion of milk, will also increase its price.

 FCCC says with such price movement globally, coupled with Fiji’s new labour wage amendments and nominal inflation, the prices of most milk brands available in the market are expected to increase.